 Frequently Asked Questions

-My neighbour’s tree has branches that are overhanging or roots that are encroaching onto my property.
+My neighbour’s tree has branches that are overhanging and roots that are encroaching onto my property.
 What can I do to try to resolve the problem?

 It’s important to try to maintain good relationships with your neighbours, so it’s always best to first talk to them about any problems you might have with the trees they’re growing.
 You can even write a letter setting out the problem and how you’d like to resolve it.
 You can also consult your local council and see if they can intervene.